Provar

 Note: The Body parameters used are:

-Name: Name of the test run (Provar run (NOW)) that is created in TestRail.
+Name: Name of the test run (Provar run (NOW)) created in TestRail.

 Also, please refer to Runs for more information on Test Runs.